DustinBracy/Covid19-Louisiana/Covid19-Louisiana.md

 ## Goal 1: Data Collection

-As we all know, much of the data scientist’s (time series analyst’s) initial work on a project is gathering and cleaning the correct, or at least useful, data.
+As we all know, much of the data scientist's (time series analyst's) initial work on a project is gathering and cleaning the correct, or at least useful, data.
 Currently it seems that the media and the government prefer to report the total number of cases and deaths per time period and geographic region.
-Lately however, we have been hearing more about the “positivity rate” (aka “percent positive”, “positive percentage” and other names).
+Lately however, we have been hearing more about the "positivity rate" (aka "percent positive", "positive percentage" and other names).
 Research this statistic and decide which measure you feel is more telling about the current severity of the pandemic and the progress that the nation (or certain locals) are making in curbing it.
 Report specifically on:
   a.
-What the “positivity rate” statistic is.
+What the "positivity rate" statistic is.
   b.
-Where you found raw data and information on the total number of cases, total number of deaths and the “positivity rate”.
+Where you found raw data and information on the total number of cases, total number of deaths and the "positivity rate".
   c.
 Provide an initial exploratory data analysis using data for your given state and the nation as a whole.
 (Every group will be assigned their own State although each group will also analyze the nation as a whole.).
 The EDA should simply include a slide or two with time series plots, answers to the questions above and any other tables or charts that help convey the information you have gathered and that you think will be important in providing the forecasts.

 ## Goal 2: Univariate Analysis